microsoft/vscode-docs/docs/python/python-tutorial.md

 The Status Bar also changes color (orange in many themes) to indicate that you're in debug mode.
 The **Python Debug Console** also appears automatically in the lower right panel to show the commands being run, along with the program output.

 To continue running the program, select the continue command on the debug toolbar (`kb(workbench.action.debug.start)`).
 The debugger runs the program to the next breakpoint.
 The now-defined `msg` variable appears in the **Local** pane.
-> [!TIP]
-> Debugging information can also be seen by hovering over code, such as variables.
+> **Tip** Debugging information can also be seen by hovering over code, such as variables.
 In the case of `msg`, hovering over the variable will display the string `Hello world` in a box above the variable.

 ![Debugging step 2 - variable defined](images/tutorial/debug-step-02.png)